Healthcare professional?

 Try to avoid

-Crushing medication/Opening capsules:
+Crushing medication/opening capsules:

 - Can decrease effectiveness and stability of medication and increase toxicity [10].